Tandberg CEO Believes HD Will Spark DTH Players

 For Tandberg, a major supplier of video compression systems to DTH as well as other pay-TV operators, 2006 already has been a busy year.
 The company has made a series of acquisitions as it looks to become a major player in IPTV, in addition to its strong positions in cable and satellite.

 Cooney admits that the company’s DNA has changed in recent times.
 “Four years ago we took a hard look at our business and considered the drivers for profitable growth,” he said.
-“We identified four drivers for the digital television industry: HDTV, IPTV, [video on demand] and interactive television.
+“We identified four drivers for the digital television industry: HDTV, IPTV, and interactive television.
 The recent acquisitions of N2 Broadband, Goldpocket Interactive, and Skystream enable Tandberg Television to more rapidly scale and expand our offering of technology solutions for these four market sectors.”

 One of the more intriguing acquisitions for Tandberg was Goldpocket, which positions Tandberg better in the interactive TV space.
 “The best way to describe what Goldpocket does is to give examples of some of the interactive examples that its software enables,” he said.
 “For example, look at gameshows, Goldpocket now enables you to join in with ‘Who Wants to Be a Millionaire’ instead of just watching someone else compete.
 In home shopping you now have the ability to order products and services via your remote control, and in sports, you can watch multiple NFL games simultaneously.
 Goldpocket is providing satellite operators with the tools to differentiate themselves against cable, with these hugely compelling consumer applications.”